hellohaptik/docs_haptik/index.rst

 Welcome to the Haptik Platform Documentation
 ============================================

-Haptik is a end to end bot development platform blah blah
+Haptik is a end to end bot development platform

 Getting Started
 ===============
-Haptik is awesome, has so many features

 .. toctree::
-   :maxdepth: 2
-   :caption: Guides:
+   :hidden:

    bot-builder/index
    bot-configuration/index
    bot-builder-advanced/index
    bot-analytics/index
    agent-interface/index
+   security

-For more information get in touch with us at
+For more information get in touch with us at hello@haptik.ai

 Indices and tables
 ==================